 - Creation and management of development environments covering: source control, unit testing, release processes

-- Create products that are at the leading edge of computer and clinical science
+- Create solutions that are at the leading edge of computer and clinical science

 - Work alongside people from different backgrounds who are global experts in their field